Math Notation, Graphing, and Resources Questions:

-If you do choose to purchase a CAS, Maple is the most popular choice at Clark College.
+If you do choose to purchase a CAS, look for education/student pricing!
+Maple is the most popular choice at Clark College.
 Some of Clark's upper math classes require Maple software and Maple is installed in some Clark College computer labs.
-(Ask me for a student discount code if you choose to purchase Maple.)
 Personally I prefer Mathematica, but it is more expensive and geared more to professional mathematicians and educators than to students.
 Matlab and MathCad are also possibilities but generally less supported that Maple and Mathematica.

 I want to purchase a handheld graphing calculator.
 Which one should I buy/rent and where?